Q4 Sales Burst Leads to 2025 Question Marks

 • NorthEast Electric Vehicle Symposium – Over 300 people joined us over 2 days to test drive EVs and hear presentations on buying/owning an EV, along with public policy.
 Public Regulatory Authority Chair, Marissa Gillett, was our featured speaker.
 She described the Equitable Modern Grid Initiative that is designed to enable a cost-effective, economy-wide transition to a decarbonized future, along with changing the utility regulatory regime from volumetric to performance-based (utility compensation tied to performance goals rather than capital investment).
 Our full conference agenda can be found here.
 We thank our presenters, panelists, exhibitors and all of our sponsors.
 BMW was the presenting sponsor and brought 3 of our test ride vehicles.

-• Participated in Drive Electric Week showcases in Rocky Hill and Central CT State University.
+• We participated in Drive Electric Week showcases in Rocky Hill and Central CT State University.

 • We promote other Events throughout the state and help recruit EV owners to exhibit.